Project

 Research

-I wrote a questionnaire including total 20 qualitative and quantitive questions asking about the experience of using the Summit County free public transit system and called three friends who have used the system and live in Denver CO.
-They are in between 35-50 years old, male and female, single and family.
-During the conversation, I wrote down their answers on the questionnaires.
+I wrote a questionnaire including a total of 20 qualitative and quantitive questions asking about the experience of using the Summit County free public transit system and called three friends who have used the system and live in Denver CO.
+They are between 35-50 years old, male and female, single and family.
+During the conversation, I wrote down their answers to the questionnaires.

 Affinity